BlockchainCommons/seedtool.info/README.md

   - Use color coding to indicate whether something is public or private
   - Add guards to prevent a weak or reused entropy

-## Usage Instructions
+## Gordian Principles

-Browse to https://seedtool.info and follow the hints.
-You can type `--help` into the "seedtool arguments..." field for more detailed instructions.
+seedtool.info is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
+This includes:

+* **Independence.** seedtool.info enables *anyone* to generate their own cryptographic seeds.
+There are no dependencies and conditions, except having a device that can run a recent web browser (for example, a post-2017 Android phone).
+* **Privacy.** seedtool.info can run locally, in aeroplane mode, and does not log or store any user interaction.
+* **Resilience.** One of the main use cases for seedtool.info is to generate Shamir shares of seeds.
+It thus provides a way to store seeds that is resiliant to loss and theft of individual shares, if used correctly.
+* **Openness.** seedtool.info is open-source software and based on open standards like [SSKR](https://github.com/BlockchainCommons/bc-sskr) and [ByteWords](https://github.com/blockchaincommons/bc-bytewords).

 ## Origin, Authors, Copyright & Licenses

-Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments), the contents of this repository are Copyright © 2022 by Blockchain Commons, LLC, and are [licensed](./LICENSE) under the [spdx:BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html).
+Unless otherwise noted (either in this [README.md](./README.md) or in the file's header comments), the contents of this repository are Copyright © 2022 by Blockchain Commons, LLC, and are [licensed](./LICENSE) under the [spdx:BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html).

 In most cases, the authors, copyright, and license for each file reside in header comments in the source code.